 The government provides burial benefits such “a gravesite in any of the national cemeteries with available space, opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.”
 If eligible, a $300 reimbursement towards cremation or burial service may also be provided.

 Veterans who choose cremation receive the same honors as those who choose a burial service.
-Neptune Society has guided veterans for more than 40 years in completing and submitting funeral benefits’ paperwork.
+Since 1973, Neptune Society has guided veterans in completing and submitting funeral benefits’ paperwork.
 Neptune Society’s dedicated family services representatives are trained to answer your questions about veteran’s cremation and help you navigate benefits eligibility and planning.

 Neptune Society observes National Pearl Harbor Remembrance Day along with all veterans and families who lost loved ones on December 7, 1941 or during the war that followed.
 We believe veterans should be entitled to benefits they deserve and receive any assistance necessary in acquiring these benefits.
 If you have more questions regarding what benefits are available to you as a veteran and how you may be eligible to receive these benefits, please visit the National Cemetery Administration site.
 For spouse or survivor benefits, you may visit this link.